Eskils/DitheringEngine/README.md

   - Bayer (Ordered dithering)
   - White noise (Ordered dithering)
   - Noise (Ordered dithering)

+  > **NOTE: ** The ordered dither methods are computed on the GPU usin Metal by default.
+You can specify to run them on the CPU if desired.

 Supported out of the box palettes are:
   - Black & White